In this blog post, we unpack what really goes into a custom integration, with some key considerations that can ensure the project goes smoothly.

 At Huble Digital, we know our clients best achieve their integration goals when supported by a process and team that uncovers what their core business needs are, first.
 So that’s how we’ve structured our Configuration services — to support clients every step of the way, from identifying these needs to mapping out what needs to be built before going live.

 Developing the integration, however, is just the first step.
 Once it’s live your team will need to learn how to use it.
-This onboarding could involve once-off workshops on set-up and best practice for use, with a series of telephone and/or email support sessions.
+This onboarding could involve once-off workshops on set-up and best practices for use, with a series of telephone and/or email support sessions.
 Without fully exploiting your new configuration, you’ll lose out on a valuable return on your sales and marketing investment.

 Tech changes all the time.
 Even as your custom integration goes live, innovations and improvements could mean that the most sophisticated code can become inefficient in 6–12 months.
 An ongoing support retainer with a skilled technology partner will prevent this.
 These generally involve monitoring the performance of your integration and ensuring it stays updated as features and API endpoints evolve.